zkazy/Unanda/README.md

 > The nation's citizens multiplied and prospered due to the waters of the rivers Tigris and Euphrates, coupled with good weather and agricultural practices.

 ***Unique Improvement: Riverside Mud Farm***
-> The aforementioned good agricultural practices came in the form of these farm, armed for crop cycles and basic irrigation systems.
+> The aforementioned good agricultural practices came in the form of these farms, armed with crop cycles and basic irrigation systems.

 ***Unique Unit: Riverside Warrior** (Replaces Warrior)*
 > Becuase of its population and size, there a lot of warriors ready to defend for Unanda.